liferay/clay/.github/ISSUE_TEMPLATE/Bug.md

 ---
 name: 🐛 Bug
 about: Issues for filing a Bug
-labels: bug
+labels: 'type: bug'
 ---

 <!--

-Before making a proposal, have you used the issue search functionality?
+Before making a bug, have you used the issue search functionality?

 -->